vsergeev/luaradio/new-to-sdr.md

 Receiving the ISS as it orbits the Earth at a certain elevation is a lot easier with a directional Yagi antenna.

-Certain situations, like electrically noisy apartment buildings or lack of outdoor access, may also call for alternate antennas designs like [magnetic loop antennas](https://en.wikipedia.org/wiki/Loop_antenna), which may produce better results indoors than an electric field antenna.
+Certain situations, like electrically noisy apartment buildings or the lack of outdoor access, may also call for alternate antennas designs like [magnetic loop antennas](https://en.wikipedia.org/wiki/Loop_antenna), which can produce better results indoors than an electric field antenna.

 ### RF Upconverter